cabforum/servercert/docs/BR.md

 Phased Implementation Timeline:

-- Effective September 15, 2024, the CA SHOULD implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
+- Effective 2024-09-15, the CA SHOULD implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.

-- Effective March 15, 2025, the CA MUST implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
+- Effective 2025-03-15, the CA MUST implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
 The CA MAY proceed with certificate issuance if the number of remote Network Perspectives that do not corroborate the determinations made by the Primary Network Perspective ("non-corroborations") is greater than allowed in the Quorum Requirements table.

-- Effective September 15, 2025, the CA MUST implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
+- Effective 2025-09-15, the CA MUST implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
 The CA MUST ensure that the requirements defined in Quorum Requirements Table are satisfied.
 If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate.

-- Effective March 15, 2026, the CA MUST implement Multi-Perspective Issuance Corroboration using at least three (3) remote Network Perspectives.
+- Effective 2026-03-15, the CA MUST implement Multi-Perspective Issuance Corroboration using at least three (3) remote Network Perspectives.
 The CA MUST ensure that the requirements defined in Quorum Requirements Table are satisfied, and the remote Network Perspectives that corroborate the Primary Network Perspective fall within the service regions of at least two (2) distinct Regional Internet Registries.
 If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate.

-- Effective June 15, 2026, the CA MUST implement Multi-Perspective Issuance Corroboration using at least four (4) remote Network Perspectives.
+- Effective 2026-06-15, the CA MUST implement Multi-Perspective Issuance Corroboration using at least four (4) remote Network Perspectives.
 The CA MUST ensure that the requirements defined in Quorum Requirements Table are satisfied, and the remote Network Perspectives that corroborate the Primary Network Perspective fall within the service regions of at least two (2) distinct Regional Internet Registries.
 If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate.

-- Effective December 15, 2026, the CA MUST implement Multi-Perspective Issuance Corroboration using at least five (5) remote Network Perspectives.
+- Effective 2026-12-15, the CA MUST implement Multi-Perspective Issuance Corroboration using at least five (5) remote Network Perspectives.
 The CA MUST ensure that the requirements defined in Quorum Requirements Table are satisfied, and the remote Network Perspectives that corroborate the Primary Network Perspective fall within the service regions of at least two (2) distinct Regional Internet Registries.
 If the requirements are not satisfied, then the CA MUST NOT proceed with issuance of the Certificate.

 ### 3.2.3 Authentication of individual identity